SAML-Toolkits/php-saml/README.md

 #### `lib/` ####

 This folder contains the heart of the toolkit, the libraries:

- * `Saml` folder contains a modified version of the toolkit v.1 and allows the old code to keep working.
-(This library is provided to maintain backward compatibility).
  * `Saml2` folder contains the new version of the classes and methods that are described in a later section.